 Trustee (Voluntary Role)

-Citizens Advice Northumberland is currently seeking new trustees to join our board to further strengthen our reach and impact into the communities of Northumberland, which last year supported 16,627 people with 37,889 issues.
+Citizens Advice Northumberland is currently seeking new trustees to join our board to further strengthen our reach and impact into the communities of Northumberland, which last year supported more than 29,000 people with over 60,000 issues.

 Who are Citizens Advice Northumberland?

 We give people the knowledge and the confidence they need to find their way forward – whoever they are, and whatever their problem.

 Along with the cost of living crisis, benefits, debt and housing are areas we have always worked on and it’s likely they will always be central to what we do, but we’re increasingly working on very different kinds of problems too.
 We help people understand their consumer and employment rights and pension choices, deal with energy suppliers and preparing representation for people in court.

 Now more than ever we are also working together and using our unique insight into the issues people are facing today to show big organisations and the government how they can make things better for people.
 We challenge prejudices and assumptions in order to solve problems and make people’s lives easier.
 Our campaigns have contributed to real improvements in millions of people’s lives – from changes to Universal Credit and a price cap on rent-to-own products, to more rights for renters and a better deal for energy consumers.
 Because that’s why we’re here.
 To give people the knowledge and the confidence they need to find their way forward – whoever they are, and whatever their problem.
 For everyone, for 80 years.

 It’s an exciting time to join us as we continue to develop the service to meet the changing needs of Northumberland.
 Our current delivery includes: